-On May 31, 2023, the cumulative inflow for the current water year (starting October 1, 2022) into Lake Pillsbury was 605,583 acre-feet and combined storage in Lake Pillsbury and Lake Mendocino was 155,358 acre-feet.
-Consequently, the water supply condition is categorized as Normal for the remainder of 2023.
-Sonoma Water is currently managing the Russian River under a Normal water supply condition with modified minimum instream flow requirements as authorized by the State Water Board's temporary urgency change order dated May 19, 2023.
-The order authorized a reduction in minimum instream flow requirements for the Upper and Lower Russian River that remains in effect until October 15, 2023.
-After October 15, 2023, the minimum instream flow requirements under a Normal water to the Decision 1610 requirements under a Normal water supply condition.
+On May 31, 2024, the cumulative inflow for the current water year (starting October 1, 2023) into Lake Pillsbury was 482,229 acre-feet and combined storage in Lake Pillsbury and Lake Mendocino was 152,413 acre-feet.
+Consequently, the water supply condition is categorized as Normal for the remainder of 2024 under the current hydrologic index of Decision 1610.
+Sonoma Water is currently managing the Russian River under a Normal water supply condition with modified minimum instream flow requirements as authorized by the State Water Board's temporary urgency change order dated June 6, 2024, to comply with the requirements of the 2008 Biological Opinion.
+The order authorized a reduction in minimum instream flow requirements for the Upper and Lower Russian River that remains in effect until October 15, 2024.
+After October 15, 2024, the minimum instream flow requirements, for the remainder of the year, would revert to the Decision 1610 requirements under a Normal water supply condition.
 Minimum flow requirements would increase on the Upper Russian River from 125 cfs to 150 cfs and on the Lower Russian River from 70 cfs to 125 cfs.